Neural-PDE: A RNN based neural network for solving time dependent PDEs: Conclusions

 \section{Conclusions}

 In this paper, we proposed a novel sequence recurrent deep learning framework: Neural-PDE, which is capable of intelligently filtering and learning solutions of time-dependent PDEs.
-One key innovation of our method is that the collocation method from the numerical PDEs is applied in the deep learning framework, and the neural network is trained to explore the accurate numerical methods for prediction.
+One key innovation of our method is that the time marching method from the numerical PDEs is applied in the deep learning framework, and the neural network is trained to explore the accurate numerical solutions for prediction.

 Our experiments show that the Neural-PDE is capable of simulating from 1D to multi-dimensional scalar PDEs to highly nonlinear and coupled PDE systems with their initial conditions, boundary conditions without knowing the specific forms of the equations.
 Solutions to the PDEs can be either continuous or discontinuous.